Major professional sports leagues in the United States and Canada: Ownership restrictions

 MLS has adopted a different league structure and operates as a single-entity league, a structure that survived a lawsuit from the players in Fraser v.
 Major League Soccer.
 During the first few years of the league, MLS for the sake of stability allowed individuals to operate multiple teams.
-MLS ownership arrangements have evolved, however; each of the league's current 29 teams is now controlled by a separate ownership group, and no group member has a stake in more than one team.
+MLS ownership arrangements have evolved, however; each of the league's current 30 teams is now controlled by a separate ownership group, and no group member has a stake in more than one team.

-Seven out of nine clubs in the CFL are held by some form of partnership or corporation; of those seven, two (Saskatchewan and Edmonton) are publicly held corporations in and of themselves, two (Toronto and Hamilton) are partially owned by public conglomerates, and three (Calgary, Ottawa and Montreal) are held by closely held partnerships.
-Only one, the BC Lions, is held by an individual owner.
+Five out of nine clubs in the CFL are held by some form of partnership or corporation; of those, one (Saskatchewan Roughriders) is a publicly held corporations in and of themselves, two (Toronto Argonauts and Hamilton Tiger-Cats) are partially owned by public conglomerates, and two (Calgary Stampeders and Ottawa Redblacks) are held by closely held partnerships.
+Three (BC Lions, Montreal Alouettes, and Edmonton Elks) are held by an individual owner.
 The ninth team, the Winnipeg Blue Bombers, operates under the shell of the Winnipeg Football Club, a nonprofit sports club with no clear ownership structure or share capital.